wakr/in_ds_2017/docs/index.md

 Misconduct rate is also from 5 Essentials survey.
 It's still unclear for us, if misconduct rate means percent of misconducting students or something else.
 Both safety score and misconducts plots resemble crime plot.

-## Conclusions about comparing crimes & school data
+### Conclusions about comparing crimes & school data

+When comparing crime data and school data (dropout rates, safety scores, misconducts) statistically, it's very unlikely that differences in zip codes have came to exist coincidentally.
+We still cannot say that crimes are affecting to school life or the other way round.
+ When doing more conclusions than just "we found that these distributions resemble each others", we need more knowledge in research methods of criminology or social sciences.

 ## To remember